part time cfo Archives - CFO Centre Australia

 The Ultimate Guide To Strategic Planning

-Strategic Planning is the key to the success of any business, no matter its size or age but it’s said that many small to medium-sized businesses don’t have a plan of any kind.
+Strategic Planning is the key to the success of any business, no matter its size or age.
+The strategic plan sets out:

 • the company’s direction and priorities;